Home » Water Quality » Contaminants » The 2 Effective Methods to Remove Chromium 6 from Water

 Chromium test

-If the test results show that your water is contaminated by chromium 6, then it’s time to look for solutions.
+If the test results show that your water is contaminated by chromium 6, then you should consider one of the solutions we discussed above.

 Chromium 6 occurs naturally in plants, rocks, and soil.
-However, the real threat emerges when it is used with an industrial purpose and carelessly disposed of.
+When these natural materials erode, chromium 6 leaches into the water table and, as a result, ends up in municipal and well water supplies.
+However, the real threat emerges when it’s used for an industrial purpose and carelessly disposed of.

-For example, it was found in abundance in Hinkley, California, in the 1990s, leading to a contamination crisis.
+One such example happened in Hinkley, California, in the 1990s and caused a contamination crisis.
 An Investigation led by Erin Brockovich resulted in a class-action lawsuit against the industrial plant, Pacific Gas and Electric (PG&E).

-The plant used chromium 6 as a rust-suppressor and dumped the wastewater into the surrounding ponds of Hinkley, California.
-The wastewater contained an extreme amount of chromium 6, which seeped into groundwater and caused severe health issues for the Hinkley residents.
+The plant used chromium 6 as a rust suppressor and dumped the wastewater into the surrounding ponds of Hinkley.
+The wastewater contained an extremely large amount of chromium 6, which seeped into groundwater and caused severe health issues for the Hinkley residents.

-In addition to careless disposal, chromium 6 may also discharge from:
+In addition to careless disposal, chromium 6 may also be discharged from:

 • Chrome plating